max1220/terrisc/README.md

 | Filename              | Description |
 | --------------------- | ----------- |
+| cpu_new.t             | Current implementation of CPU.
+Currently not working
+| mem_new.t             | (TODO) will implement memory
-| cpu.t                 | Main entry: implements registers, step function, run, ...
+| cpu.t                 | old main entry: implements registers, step function, run, ...
-| mem.t                 | memory functions (e.g. reading a byte or word)
+| mem.t                 | old memory functions (e.g. reading a byte or word)
 | instruction_decoder.t | generates an instruction decoder function, to resolve instructions to instruction callback pointers
 | instructions_RV32I.t  | implements the RV32I base instruction set(incomplete).
 Each instruction registers itself to an instrucion_decoder via a bitmask, bitpattern and a callback pointer
 | cpu_test.t            | Some tests for the CPU.
 Not automated.
-More a reference.
+Also shows how instructions are manually encoded.
 Might be broken at times.

 Please note that github misidentifys the .t files as perl files, so the syntax highlighting on github might not work properly.